ivandevp/Book/chapter-3.md

     // Query the database for the user we are looking for.
 If they exist try to log them in, otherwise return an error. var user = models.User.findOne({'username': username }, function(error, user) {
-      if (error) response.render('login', { layout: 'main', formError: 'An error occurred.
+      if (error) response.render('login', {formError: 'An error occurred.
 Please try again.' });

       // Check the password that was supplied. if ( user && user.authenticate(password) ) {
-        request.session.userID = user.id;
+        request.session.userID = user._id;
         console.log('Successfully logged in as '+ user.name);
         response.redirect('/');
       }
       else {
-        // The user supplied an incorrect username/password response.render('login', { layout: 'main', formError: 'Your login details were incorrect.
+        // The user supplied an incorrect username/password response.render('login', { formError: 'Your login details were incorrect.
 Please try again.' });
       }
     });
   }
   else {
-    // No form was submitted, just show the login page. response.render('login', { layout: 'main' });
+    // No form was submitted, just show the login page. response.render('login');
   }
 }
 ```

+The commenting in the above code should give a breakdown of what the code is doing.

+### Checkpoint!

+(restart node)

-Now if we click the "Log In" link, we see the login page and form.
+Now if we click the "Log In" link, in the upper right corner of our home page, we see the login page and form.
 Type in your test username and password, hit the "Log In" button and you'll be logged in.
 Again, check terminal to make sure everything worked alright.
+It should tell you that you successfully logged in.

-In the next chapter we will start building all of the routes and views for logged in users.
-Right now we can log in and out which is awesome, but we really don't get to do much more than that.
+There was a lot covered in this chapter!
+Now we can log in and out which is awesome.
 The good thing is that this is really the hardest part of setting up our site.
 From here on out we will be building some cool functionality and really starting to see things come together.

+In the next chapter we will start building all of the routes and views for logged in users.
+This includes building our feed and giving the user the ability to post tweets!

 [Next Chapter >>](https://github.com/NullToNode/Book/blob/master/chapter-4.md) -->